-- 3. The C.A. holder will offer the lot for inspection at the approved premises.
+3. The C.A. holder will offer the lot for inspection at the approved premises.
 The consignment shall be offered packed in appropriate packing boxes.
-The inspection may also be carried out on the grading and sorting line of the approved premises. - 4.
-C.A. holder can offer the lot for inspection and grading at the Airport/Seaport.
-The size of such lot shall not be more than 5 MT net weight. - 5.
-Approved Chemist of the approved laboratory shall draw sample as per the sampling plan (Annexure- D).
-He/she will sign on the containers selected for sampling. - 6.
-The approved chemist will grade the sample according to prescribed standards and assign appropriate grade.
-He/she will fill up the Inspection Report in the prescribed proforma (Annexure-E) - 7.
-The Inspecting Officer will stack-seal the consignment after inspection in the cold store.
-The temperature of the grape berries in the cold store should be in the range of $0 1^{0}$ C and Relative Humidity in the cold store should be in the of range of 90-95%. - 8.
-The Inspecting Officers of DMI can make surprise checks of the grading done by the approved laboratories.
+The inspection may also be carried out on the grading and sorting line of the approved premises.

+4. C.A. holder can offer the lot for inspection and grading at the Airport/Seaport.
+The size of such lot shall not be more than 5 MT net weight.

+5. Approved Chemist of the approved laboratory shall draw sample as per the sampling plan (Annexure- D).
+He/she will sign on the containers selected for sampling.

+6. The approved chemist will grade the sample according to prescribed standards and assign appropriate grade.
+He/she will fill up the Inspection Report in the prescribed proforma (Annexure- \mathbf{E})

+7. The Inspecting Officer will stack-seal the consignment after inspection in the cold store.
+The temperature of the grape berries in the cold store should be in the range of $0 - 1^{0}$ C and Relative Humidity in the cold store should be in the of range of 90-95%.

+8. The Inspecting Officers of DMI can make surprise checks of the grading done by the approved laboratories.
 They will fill up the Inspection Reports of such surprise checks.
 The decision of the Inspecting Officers of DMI shall be final.
-In case of any dispute, the C.A. holder can refer the matter to the Dispute Settlement Committee. - 9.
-Designated persons of the approved laboratory will issue the CAG in the prescribed proforma.
-The CAG will be sent electronically to the C.A. holder, concerned office of DMI and the PSC issuing Authority. - 10.
-The CAG shall be valid for 15 days from the date of issue.
+In case of any dispute, the C.A. holder can refer the matter to the Dispute Settlement Committee.

+9. Designated persons of the approved laboratory will issue the CAG in the prescribed proforma.
+The CAG will be sent electronically to the C.A. holder, concerned office of DMI and the PSC issuing Authority.

+10. The CAG shall be valid for 15 days from the date of issue.
 Revalidation of the CAG can be done on the request of the C.A. holder in case shipment is delayed beyond 15 days for valid reasons.
 It will be done after reexamination by the concerned laboratory to ascertain that the consignment is in sound merchantable condition and that there has been no deterioration in the quality.

-Proforma - I

-y)

-of M/s (full postal address)

-[Name(s) of commodity] with a grade

-rules made under the pr rovisions of Agricultural Produce

-equest for grant of Certi ificate of Authorisation.

-d CAD (C.0.N.)
-A .
-1027 .1 .
-C 1

-- (G&M) Act, 1937, the General

-• -

-and commodity and agree to abide

-ing a marking of the sa and commodity and agree to agree
+Application for Grant of Certificate of Authorisation for Grading and Marking of (Name of Commodity) for Export Grading

+To,

+The Dy.
+Agri.
+Marketing Adviser/ Asstt.
+Agri.
+Marketing Adviser/ Senior Marketing Officer Directorate of Marketing & Inspection (name of city)

+Sir/Madam,

+I/We______of M/s(full postal address) being desirous of marking[Name(s) of commodity] with a grade designation mark in accordance with the rules made under the provisions of Agricultural Produce (Grading & Marking) Act 1937, hereby, request for grant of Certificate of Authorisation.

+I/We have carefully gone through the provisions of AP (G&M) Act, 1937, the General Grading & Marking Rules 1988, relevent commodity Grading & Marking Rules and the instructions issued by the Agricultural Marketing Adviser to the Govt. of India or an Officer authorised by him in this regard for grading & marking of the said commodity and agree to abide by them.

-ed herewith in the preso cribed proforma and the requisite
+The requisite particulars are furnished herewith in the prescribed proforma and the requisite documents are enclosed.

-V 6-14.6-11

 Yours faithfully,

 (Signature of the applicant)

-Designation:

-for M/s
+Place: Date: Designation: for M/s

-WLEDGEMENT SLI P
+ACKNOWLEDGEMENT SLIP

+Received the application dated

+of M/s

-of M/s alonowith the enclosures
+alongwith the enclosures

+and D.D.
+No.

+dated

+for Rs.

-for Rs. for grant of Certificate of
+for grant of Certificate of

-the provisions of AP vent commodity Grad Marketing Adviser to tong & marking of the same ded herewith in the present the prese
+Authorisation for Grading & Marking of under Agmark for export grading.